ONSdigital/sml-catalogue/.github/pull_request_template.md

 - [ ] My changes don't break anything unexpected
 - [ ] I have checked and updated the security.txt file where required
 - [ ] Up to date with the main branch
-- [ ] I have a commit with the fix:, feat or BREAKING_CHANGE: tags (or other relevant tag) and will copy this commit message to the squash commit message
+- [ ] For a change that needs to be deployed in a release I have a commit with the fix:, feat: or BREAKING CHANGE: tags and will copy this commit message to the squash
+- [ ] For a change that does not affect the deployed code I have added a commit with ci:, docs: or test: depending upon which area of the solution was affected

 Note when merging, squash commit must begin with one of the following tags:
-"BREAKING CHANGE", "feat", "fix", "perf", "build", "chore", "ci", "docs", "style", "refactor", "test"
+"BREAKING CHANGE", "feat", "fix", "ci", "docs", "test"

 Usage

-build: Changes that affect the build system or external dependencies (e.g Pyproject)

-ci: Changes to our CI configuration files and scripts (Concourse)

-docs: Documentation only changes
+BREAKING CHANGE: any change that breaks current functionality and may cause compatibility errors to users upgrading
+    E.G BREAKING CHANGE: refactored method x to take variable y as input (changed from variable z)

 feat: A new feature
     E.G feat: adding method x to future methods table